ddizzle5371/text_analysis/README.md

 This text analysis microservices application is written in Python using Flask.
 The service discovery api manages different text analysis services via a service registry, providing endpoints to add, remove, and list the services.
-The central microservice, namely main, provides an endpoint that accepts the name of the service and text, which forwards queries the service by the name in the service registry and forward the text to the service.
+The central microservice, namely main, provides an endpoint that accepts the name of the service and text, which queries the service by the name in the service registry and forward the text to the service.
 It is guaranteed only one instance of the service registry is created within the context of an application process, throttling the number of connections to the Redis client of the service registry with a locking mechanism.